 7. Comfortable Environment

 Creating a stress-free and comfortable environment can support the cognitive health of senior dogs.
 Familiarity and routine can help reassure dogs experiencing memory lapses or confusion.
+Seasonal comfort matters too, and our tips for keeping pets warm in winter can help make their space even cozier.

 - Tip: Keep their living area easy to navigate and free of obstacles.
 Use ramps for dogs with mobility issues.